kennedn/meross/README.md

 If we can satisfy these requirements the bulb will remain in normal mode and we can turn off the MQTT server, using direct REST calls to communicate with the bulb going forward.

 ## MQTT server setup

+> NOTE: Mosquitto setup is entirely optional since meross devices do not care whether the configured MQTT server is online or not and devices can be side channeled via HTTP

 Mosquitto can be used to host a local MQTT server.